ubc-farm/ubc-farm/packages/server/README.md

 folder.
 Can be set to watch for futher changes.
 If watch is true, the files in the from folder will be watched and recompiled when changes are made.
 A FSWatcher object is returned.
+If a folder starts with an underscore, it is ignored.

 ```typescript
 function compileViews(options: { from: string, to: string, watch: true }): Promise<fs.FSWatcher>